AMPSSIE/ampssie.github.io/docs/docs/UsingTheSoftware/InputFormat.md

 where the ```...``` indicating text.
 ## Mesh

-The `Mesh` object sets the size of the cuboidal background grid and the element size.
+The `Mesh` object sets the size of the background grid and the element size.

+Example:
 ```json
 "Mesh": {
     "domain size x": 0.8,